Especially if your own circuit has a display to show values, the next step is often to connect an interface option.

 Connect the rotary encoder

-In the following you can see two circuit diagrams how you can connect a rotary encoder to the Wemos D1 Mini.
+Below you can see two circuit diagrams showing how you can connect a rotary encoder to the Wemos D1 Mini.

 Configuration of the rotary encoder in ESPEasy